 Why does this happen?

-It comes down to how permissions are represented by the Salesforce metadata API, and how Gearset interprets them:
+It comes down to how readable and editable permissions are represented by the Salesforce metadata API, and how Gearset interprets them:

-- A permission which is unticked/false not returned at all in the XML
+A permission which is unticked/false can be not returned at all in the XML

 As a result, when Gearset queries an org before a profile exists it's hard to tell if a specific permission is explicitly set to false (in which case nothing is returned), or if it's in the default state (which could be true or false, but is also not returned), as both generate the same XML from Salesforce.

-In this scenario, Gearset will assume the profile should be set to the org default instead of forcing is to be unticked/false.
+In this scenario, Gearset will assume the profile should be set to the org default instead of forcing it to be unticked/false.

 What's the workaround?